faridani/MatlabNLP/README.md

-MatlabNLP is a collection of efficient algorithms and data structures and well-tested functions for doing Natural Language Processing in the Matlab environment.
+MatlabNLP is a collection of efficient algorithms, data structures and well-tested functions for doing Natural Language Processing in the Matlab environment.

 Objective
 ==================